 - Large Eggs - Binds the chocolate pies together and adds structure.

 - Buttermilk - Tenderizes the whoopie pie batter and enhances the buttery flavor, giving it a great crumb.
+Make your own by adding 1 tablespoon of distilled vinegar to a 1-cup measuring cup, and fill with dairy or non-dairy milk to the 1-cup line.
+Let sit for 3-5 minutes before using.

 Additional Whoopie Pie Filling Ingredients